Legal issues of Chris Brown: 2009 Rihanna domestic violence case

 In his 2017 self-documentary Welcome to My Life, Brown opened up about his relationship with Rihanna and the events surrounding their 2009 altercation.
-Brown described their relationship as initially a "fairytale" but explained that it deteriorated after he admitted to being unfaithful with a woman who worked for him, leading to a loss of trust.
+Brown described their relationship as initially a "fairytale" and stated that he intended to marry Rihanna, but explained that it deteriorated after he admitted to being unfaithful with a woman who worked for him, leading to a loss of trust.
 He stated, "My trust totally was lost with her.
 She hated me after that … From there, it just went downhill".
 Brown recounted the night of the violent altercation.
 He described how an argument escalated after Rihanna found a text message on his phone from the former employee, leading to a physical altercation in a car.
-Brown then provided a description of the fight, admitting that Rihanna tried to kick him before he punched her, injuring her lip.
-He recalled feeling shocked afterward, and described the altercation as a heated, escalating fight that took place while they were driving.
+Brown then provided a detailed description of the fight, saying that Rihanna tried to kick him, then he responded punching her, injuring her lip, and described the altercation as a heated, escalating fight that took place while they were driving.
+He recalled feeling shocked afterward.
 Reflecting on the incident and its aftermath, Brown addressed the widely circulated photograph of Rihanna’s injuries, saying, "I look back at that picture and I’m like: ‘That’s not me, bro, that’s not me.
 I hate it to this day.
 That’s going to haunt me forever.’"
-He admitted that after the assault, he "felt like a f–king monster" and acknowledged the incident dramatically changed his public image.
+He said that following the assault he felt “like a f–king monster,” revealed that he had contemplated suicide, and acknowledged the incident dramatically changed his public image.
 Brown also addressed how witnessing domestic violence during his childhood affected his own behavior.
-He acknowledged that exposure to his mother’s partner’s abusive actions played a role in the 2009 incident involving Rihanna, describing it as “learned behavior.”
+He acknowledged that exposure to his mother’s partner’s abusive actions played a role in the 2009 incident, describing it as “learned behavior.”

-Drake scuffle
+2012 Drake scuffle

-On June 14, 2012, Drake and his entourage were involved in a scuffle with Brown at a nightclub called WIP in the SoHo neighborhood of New York City.
-About eight people were injured during the brawl, including San Antonio Spurs star Tony Parker, who had surgery to remove a piece of glass from his eye.
-Drake was not arrested.
-Brown's attorney alleged Drake was the instigator.
-Brown himself tweeted about the incident and publicly criticized Drake weeks later.
+On June 14, 2012, Drake and his entourage were involved in a scuffle with Brown at a nightclub called W.i.P. in the SoHo neighborhood of New York City.
+Five to eight people were reportedly injured during the 4 AM brawl, including San Antonio Spurs star Tony Parker, who had surgery to remove a piece of glass from his eye.
+Parker stated that doctors told him he nearly lost his eye.

+Brown's attorney alleged Drake was the instigator and threw a bottle.
+Drake’s attorney denied this claim.
+Brown tweeted about the incident and publicly criticized Drake.
+Neither Drake nor Brown were criminally charged.
+Drake, Brown, Brown’s bodyguard, Tony Parker, a model, and the nightclub filed lawsuits related to the incident.
+Drake and Brown’s bodyguard suggested the dispute involved tensions over Drake’s relationship with singer Rihanna, Brown’s former girlfriend.
+Brown and Drake later reconciled and in 2022, Brown stated the incident was humorous and caused by a misunderstanding by both parties.